tytydraco/yessleep/out/Aiming_for_Alice_Part_1.md

-*She left me…She really left me.*
+She left me…She really left me.

 I stared at the blank wall across from me as tears streamed down my face.

 “Dklsowkdllkspowln?”

 I looked up at my friend Jeff.
 “What?”
-I asked him.

-“Do you want to go for a ride and see if that will make you feel better?
+“Do you want to go for a ride and see if that will make you feel better?”

 I looked at the floor, staring at my shoelaces for a moment.
 I nodded my head before standing up.
 I felt like a zombie as I followed him to the car.
 He talked to me the whole way, more than likely making dumb jokes like he always does, but all my ears heard were a dull murmur.

 As we headed down the driveway, Jeff handed me his phone as another mumble escaped his lips.
 I looked at the device in my hand to see a list of song playlists.
 I picked one at random, and I handed it back to him as I felt the bass begin to rattle beneath my feet.
 We drove in silence for a while, listening to one bass booming song after another.
 Dozens of blurred red, green, and yellow splotches flashed by as we drove.
 The soft pitter-patter of rain began to hit the windshield.

-*Did I not do enough for her?
-Is there a way I could get her back?*
+Did I not do enough for her?
+Is there a way I could get her back?

 Jeff slammed on the brakes suddenly, causing me to nearly fly into the dashboard.
 My hands slammed against it, bracing myself for possible impact.
 I slammed back into my seat before it came as Jeff’s horn wailed at its target: an SUV that had pulled out in front of us.
 His hands waved dramatically as he yelled at the other driver.
 The moment of anger passed swiftly, though, and we were back on our way before it had even ended.
+He mumbled something to me, but I felt too numb to care.

-*I have to try and get her back.
-I can’t live without her.*
+I have to try and get her back.
+I can’t live without her.
+I don’t want to.

-I felt the rattle of the bass diminish, followed by Jeff asking “Dksljpowklejeioenrk?”
+I felt the rattle of the bass diminish.
+“Dksljpowklejeioenrk?”

 “What?”
 I asked, broken out of my trance once more.

-“Do you want to go through McDonald’s and get a coke?”
+“Do you want to go through McDonald’s and get a coke?
+I’ll buy you one to help make you feel better.”

-“Are they still open?”
-I felt like my speech was too sluggish.
-I sniffled loudly to try and sound less congested.

-“They should be,” he said.
-“I’ll buy you one to help make you feel better.”

 “Thank you,” I responded.
-I didn’t think that it would make me feel better, but I thought it was kind of him to try.
+It wouldn’t make me feel better, but I thought it was kind of him to try.

 The bass increased once more, vibrating my whole body.
-The variety of light colors increased as well as we entered downtown.
-I could see the tell-tale signs of the yellow arches in the distance like peaking mountains.
+As we entered downtown, I could see the yellow arches in the distance like peaking mountains.
 I closed my eyes and tried to minimize my thoughts, focusing them on cheeseburgers and milkshakes instead.
 When that didn’t work, I counted the beats as they rattled my fingertips and played the guessing game of what song might be playing.

 I was in the middle of a guessing attempt for the third song when I heard Jeff let out a horrific scream.
 The car jerked to the left as my eyes shot open.
 I caught a glimpse of a dark-haired woman in a white dress just before the car began to spin.
 Her ghostly complexion contrasted with her dark and brooding eyes.